GrzegorzKrug/GymTrain/gym-train/classification/fruits/Readme.md

 Data set contains around
 * 40k training images
 * 20k test images
+Each images is 100x100 pixels in 3 colors RGB

+#
 1. Out of memory

   Normalization made on each image consumes more memory, due to conversion of floating point number.
 It is necessary, without normalization training takes way more time, in my example I trained it for 10 epochs and accuracy was still at 30-40%

 #